Brit convicted as ‘Beatle’ in Islamic State beheadings trial

 ALEXANDRIA, Va.
 (AP) — A jury convicted a British national Thursday for his role in an Islamic State group hostage-taking scheme that took roughly two dozen Westerners captive a decade ago, resulting in the deaths of four Americans, three of whom were beheaded.

-The jury deliberated for four hours before finding El Shafee Elsheikh guilty on all counts.
-Elsheikh stood motionless and gave no visible reaction as the verdict was read.
-He now faces up to a life sentence in prison.

-In convicting Elsheikh, the jury concluded that he was one of the notorious “Beatles,” Islamic State captors nicknamed for their accents and known for their cruelty — torturing and beating prisoners, forcing them to fight each other until they collapsed and even making them sing cruel song parodies.
+In convicting El Shafee Elsheikh, the jury concluded that he was one of the notorious “Beatles,” Islamic State captors nicknamed for their accents and known for their cruelty — torturing and beating prisoners, forcing them to fight each other until they collapsed and even making them sing cruel song parodies.
 Surviving hostages testified that the Beatles delighted themselves rewriting “Hotel California” as “Hotel Osama” and making them sing the refrain “You will never leave.”

 The guilty finding came even though none of the surviving hostages could identify Elsheikh as one of their captors.
 Although the Beatles had distinctive accents, they always took great care to hide their faces behind masks and ordered hostages to avoid eye contact or risk a beating.

-Note: An earlier version of this story misspelled Alexanda Kotey’s first name.